 - The electronic thermal relay function does not guarantee protection of the motor from overheating.
-It is recommended to install both an external thermal and PTC thermistor for overheat protection. - Do not use a magnetic contactor on the inverter input for frequent starting/stopping of the inverter.
-Doing so may shorten the life of this product. - The effect of electromagnetic interference must be reduced by using a noise filter or by other means.
-Otherwise nearby electronic equipment may be affected - Appropriate measures must be taken to suppress harmonics.
-Otherwise power supply harmonics from the inverter may heat/damage the power factor correction capacitor and generator.
+It is recommended to install both an external thermal and PTC thermistor for overheat protection. - Do not repeatedly start or stop this product with a magnetic contactor on its input side. - The effect of electromagnetic interference must be reduced by using a noise filter or by other means.
+Otherwise nearby electronic equipment may be affected. - Appropriate precautions must be taken to suppress harmonics.
+Otherwise power supply harmonics from the inverter may heat/ - damage the power factor correction capacitor and generator.

-• When driving a 600V class motor by the inverter, the motor must - be an insulation-enhanced motor or measures must be taken to suppress surge voltage.
-Surge voltage attributable to the wiring constants may occur at the motor terminals, deteriorating the insulation of the motor. - When parameter clear or all parameter clear is performed, the required parameters must be set again before starting operations because all parameters return to their initial values. - The inverter can be easily set for high-speed operation.
-Before changing its setting, the performances of the motor and machine must be fully examined. - Stop status cannot be hold by the inverter's brake function.
-In addition to the inverter's brake function, a holding device must - Before running an inverter which had been stored for a long period, inspection and test operation must be performed. - Static electricity in your body must be discharged before you - touch the product.
+To drive a 600 V class motor with this product, use an insulation enhanced motor, or take measures to suppress surge voltage.
+Otherwise surge voltage, which is attributed to the length and thickness of wire, may occur at the motor terminals, causing the motor insulation to deteriorate. - When parameter clear or all parameter clear is performed, the required parameters must be set again before starting operations because all parameters return to their initial values. - The inverter can be easily set for high-speed operation.
+Before changing its setting, the performances of the motor and machine must be fully examined. - This product's brake function cannot be used as a mechanical - brakė.
+Use a separate device instead.